hoangsonww/The-MovieVerse-Database/MovieVerse-Utilities/README.md

-# Setting up Emscripten and Compiling C Code to WebAssembly - the `utils` directory
+# Setting up Emscripten and Compiling C Code to WebAssembly - the `MovieVerse-Utilities` directory

 ## Prerequisites